IBM/openshift-workshop-was/labs/Openshift/OperationalModernization/README.md

 ## Remove your deployment (standard deployment without operator) (Hands-on)

-To remove the deploment, run the command:
+To remove the deploment from the above scenario without operator, run the command:
+- Note: The pre-installed resource such as DB2, are not removed.

 ```
 oc delete -f deploy
 ```

 Output:
 ```
 deployment.apps "cos-was" deleted